-On May 25, 2018, a new landmark privacy law called the General Data Protection Regulation (GDPR) takes effect in the European Union (EU).
+On May 25, 2018, a new landmark privacy law called the General Data Protection Regulation (GDPR) took effect in the European Union (EU).
 The GDPR expands the privacy rights granted to EU individuals, and it places many new obligations on organizations that market to, track or handle EU personal data, no matter where an organization is located.

 All of the documents and information relate to all schools within the Launceston College MAT, unless stated otherwise.

 Launceston College MAT is compliant with GDPR.

 - We have published a privacy notice for students

 - We have published a privacy notice for staff (including volunteers, governors, etc).

 - We have performed a data audit to confirm all organisations that we share data with.

 - We have contacted these organisations to ensure that they are themselves GDPR compliant.
 Any who are not compliant will be instructed to delete all personally identifiable data related to schools in the Launceston College MAT